NOW COMPATIBLE WITH THE UPDATED TFW-BRANDED VERSION OF NORTH WALES COASTAL

 * Accurate A.I. traffic reflecting the appropriate timetable, with realistic stock allocations and liveries

 Once you have downloaded the .zip file, extract the contents to a convenient place.
+There are two folders enclosed, named “Original ATW Branded Route”, and “Updated TFW Branded Route”.
+Select the version that you wish to install and open the folder.
 Copy the enclosed ‘Content’ folder, and paste it into your RailWorks folder – Generally found here, unless installed on a different drive:

 C:Program Files (x86) SteamsteamappscommonRailWorks